Kyro-Music/Discord-SlashCommands-Java/README.md

 SlashCommandGuild guild = builder.getGuildCommandsFor(123456789);//Get guild commands with ID guild.registerGuildCommand(new SlashCommand("test", "This is a test command!")); //Register a slash command

 //To delete a command you have to iterate through guild.commands and find your command.
-Then just run guild.deleteGuildCommands(command.id).
+Then just run guild.deleteGuildCommand(command.id).
 ```